What does a rocket launch really feel like? Three, two, one, liftoff!

 Ever wanted to journey to Mars?
 Well, beware future traveler; the red planet is a dangerous place to visit!
 Arid, cold, rocky and apparently lifeless, it has very little to offer to the casual tourist.
 Yet Mars is an extreme sports lovers’ paradise.
 Endless hiking trails, the deepest canyons and the tallest volcanoes challenge even the most diehard sportsman.
 Challenge yourself on our climbing wall to scale the Milky Way’s tallest volcano, Olympus Mons.

 - To participate on Mars Climbing Wall, you must have on closed-toed and closed-heeled rubber-soled shoes.

 - Please do not attempt to climb the wall with bare feet, sandals, high heels, or leather or hard-soled shoes.

 - Maximum weight 300 lbs.

 Hyper Ship – Motion Based Simulator

-This HD Motion-Based Simulator is a five-minute, multi-sensory experience that combines a movie-like audiovisual presentation using a high-definition projection screen and surround-sound, with the motion of the ride compartment.
-There are different rides available including “Red Barron” and “Black Hole”
+This HD motion-based simulator is a five-minute, multi-sensory experience that combines a movie-like audiovisual presentation using a high-definition projection screen and surround sound, with the motion of the ride compartment.
+There are different rides available, including “Red Baron” and “Black Hole.”

 Mars Play Station